Continental tire: Simulated continental tire

 Automotive historians also use this term to describe a nonfunctional circular bulge stamped into the trunk lid to give the impression of a spare tire.
+However, some argue that the spare hump is not "continental" anymore.

-This design feature was popularized by several 1950s Italian-bodied Chrysler concept cars.
-The trunk lid bulge was later embraced by Chrysler designer Virgil Exner and incorporated on many cars such as the luxury 1957 Imperial as well as mass-market models such as the 1959 Plymouth Belvedere and included on the compact Plymouth Valiant by 1960.
+Several 1950s Italian-bodied Chrysler concept cars popularized this design feature.
+The trunk lid bulge was later embraced by Chrysler designer Virgil Exner and incorporated on many cars.
+The luxury 1957 Imperial was available with a simulated spare tire cover for the trunk lid.
+Subsequently, the design element was featured on mass-market models such as the 1959 Plymouth Belvedere and included on the compact Plymouth Valiant by 1960.
 Some critics described this bulging styling element on the trunk lid as a "toilet seat."

 The Lincoln Continental Mark III in 1969 included a "bump" in its rear deck lid to vaguely substitute the original 1939 Lincoln Continental spare tire design.
-This distinctive rear design was continued on the Mark series, including the Mark VIII coupe that was produced through 1998.
+Lincoln described this feature as its "traditional 'simulated' spare tire carrier".
+This distinctive rear design continued on the Mark series, including the Mark VIII coupe produced through 1998.

+Other cars that incorporated versions of a simulated spare tire bulge include a squared stylized suggestion of a Continental kit on the 1964 Imperials.
+The 1982 through 1987 Lincoln "Bustleback" four-door sedan design prominently featured the Continental model name as part of the circular trunk lid bump.

 Modern use

-Contemporary examples of continental kits are sometimes found on old and newer customized automobiles including late-model Lincoln Continental cars that never included a factory design or option.
+Contemporary examples of continental kits are sometimes found on old and newer customized automobiles, including late-model Lincoln Continental cars that never included a factory design or option.
 It has become an accessory that typifies "the spirit" of the 1950s.
 After-market continental kits are available for customization of 200 different automobile models.
-Some after-market applications may not enhance the design of the car.
+Some after-market applications may not enhance the car's design.

 Continental kits and trunk lid add-on spare tire trim were also made popular by the garish pimpmobile era of the 1970s and featured in "Super Fly" movies.
 Continental kits and simulated spare tires were also featured in some of the transformations done on the Pimp My Ride show.

 Continental tires are known as 'fifth wheels' in hip hop slang.
-For example, in the Houston hip-hop culture, "slabs" feature a rear-mounted wheel that has been "cut in half and enclosed in a fiberglass casing."
+For example, in the Houston hip-hop culture, "slabs" feature a rear-mounted wheel "cut in half and enclosed in a fiberglass casing."
+There are custom continental kits for lowrider bicycles available.